g2udevelopment/api/substrate/extrinsics.md

 - **interface**: `api.tx.utility.asMulti`
 - **summary**:   Register approval for a dispatch to be made from a deterministic composite account if approved by a total of `threshold - 1` of `other_signatories`.

   If there are enough, then dispatch the call.
+Calls must each fulfil the `IsCallable` filter.

   Payment: `MultisigDepositBase` will be reserved if this is the first approval, plus `threshold` times `MultisigDepositFactor`.
 It is returned once this dispatch happens or is cancelled.